itz-rynx/RegionMusic/README.md

 - Use `/regionmusic reload` after editing config files
 - "Now playing" notifications are shown when a song starts or when skipping
 - Custom song names can be set in `musics.yml` with the `name` field
+- Volume and pitch can be adjusted per song for fine-tuned audio experience

 - Nhạc **mặc định được bật** cho tất cả người chơi
 - Người chơi có thể bật/tắt nhạc bằng `/togglemusic`